rjaros/kilua-rpc/README.md

 ## Features

-- Compile the same application code for Kotlin/Wasm and Kotlin/JS targets with support for shared sources set.
+- Compile the same application code for Kotlin/Wasm and Kotlin/JS targets.
 - Support for serializable [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) types.
 - Built-in `Decimal` type automatically mapped to `Double` in the browser and to `BigDecimal` on the server.